 |RADT A295B||Radiography Practicum V||5|

-A total of 62 credits is required for the degree.
+A minimum of 70 credits is required for the degree.

 Program Student Learning Outcomes

-- Entry-level knowledge and skills for employment as a radiologic technologist.
+- Apply entry-level knowledge and skills as a radiologic technologist.

-- Professional attitude and proper ethical behavior in clinical settings.
+- Demonstrate a professional attitude and proper ethical behavior in clinic settings.